Hatfield, South Yorkshire: History

 Hatfield (called Heathfield historically) is an ancient settlement and a palace of the Northumbrian Kingdom called Meicen, (or Meigen).

 On 12 October 633 AD, King Edwin was killed in the Battle of Hatfield Chase by Penda, King of Mercia.
 Penda was assisted in the battle by the Welsh under the leadership of Cadwallon ap Cadfan, Welsh (British) King of Gwynedd.
 Osric, a possible successor to Edwin, was also killed in the battle.
 Edwin's son Edfrith surrendered to Penda.

 It is thought that the battle gave rise to the name of Slay Pit Lane in Hatfield, where it is rumoured that the battle took place and the bodies of soldiers lay close by.

 Hatfield is mentioned in the Domesday Book as having a church, a priest, various ploughlands and plough men.
 The area was in the possession of William de Warenne.
 The name Hatfield stems from Old English (with a Scandinavian influence) of Hæþfeld; the field or open land where heather and other shrubs grew.
 The name was recorded by Bede as Heathfelth in 730.

 Hatfield Manor House is a grade I listed building dating back to the 12th century.
 The site of the house was regraded as the site of the palace of Edwin, King of Northumbria.
 Notable visitors over the years have included Edward Balliol, Elizabeth, Countess of Ulster, John of Gaunt and Geoffrey Chaucer.
-The Anglican Church of St Lawrence was built around the same time as the manor house.
+The Anglican St Lawrence's Church, Hatfield was built around the same time as the manor house.

 In 1629, Charles I sold almost 180000 acre of Hatfield Chase to a Dutch engineer, Cornelius Vermuyden who sold tracts of the land to other parties and spent £400,000 draining the chase and reclaiming the land.
 Of the land, one third was awarded to Vermuyden, one third went too the crown and the remaining third was given to the local population as common land.

 The parish of Hatfield was originally in the wapentake of Lower Strafforth and in the county of the West Riding of Yorkshire.
 It was moved in the county boundary changes of 1974, into South Yorkshire.
 The population of the parish at the 2001 census was 16,164, which had risen to 17,236 at the 2011 census.

 There is an outdoor water activity centre to the north-east of the town, and two prisons, Hatfield Main and Hatfield Lakes, across the M18 to the east.
 HMP Lindholme is to the south-east of the town built on the former site of RAF Lindholme.